DanPearce/CI_PP5_Nexus/README.md

 ### Discover / Following / Liked Page
 The Discover / Following / Liked pages act as the 'main' pages to the site.

-Discover displays a list of all the posts that have been posted, and this is in decending date order.
+Discover displays a list of all the posts that have been posted, and this is in descending date order.

 Following displays a list of all the posts made to each account that your account is following.
-This is by defualt the 'home' page to allow content to be catered to you only.
+This is by default the 'home' page to allow content to be catered to you only.

 Liked will display a list of all the posts that have been liked by your account.
 ![Main Page](docs/main-features/main-features-4.png)
 **User Stories Covered: 8**

 ### Popular Profiles
 The Popular Profiles section will display a list of the most popular profiles upon your time visiting the site.
-The site will display the top 10 profiles on a desktop and will show the top three whilst on mobbile.
+The site will display the top 10 profiles on a desktop and will show the top three whilst on mobile.

 All profiles are easily viewable by clicking on the users name or profile icon.
 ![Popular Profiles](docs/main-features/main-features-5.png)